ohler55/oj/README.md

 ### Release 2.0.14

- - Fixed bug in Oj::Doc.each_leaf that caused an incoorect where path to be created and also added a chack for where path maximum length.
+ - Fixed bug in Oj::Doc.each_leaf that caused an incorrect where path to be created and also added a chack for where path maximum length.

  -